-Wild cats would have no encounters with sugar, and thus their tastebuds evolved to ignore it.
-This ability to taste bitterness presumably remained as a survival mechanism.
-Many bitter-tasting wild plants can be deadly.
+Wild cats have no encounters with sugar, so their tastebuds evolved to ignore it.
+This ability to taste bitterness remained as a survival mechanism because many bitter-tasting native plants can be deadly.

-While a cat doesn’t experience the taste of spice, they can still experience the impact.
-The heat associated with spicy food usually stems from chilies in the recipe.
+While a cat doesn’t experience the taste of spice, she can still experience the effects.
+The heat associated with spicy food usually comes from chilies that are used in the recipe.

 The same reaction happens to cats when they eat a chili.
-The only difference is, they’re not aware of what they’re letting themselves in for.
+The only difference is that they’re not aware of what they’re letting themselves in for.
 Your cat cannot taste the flavor of the chili.

-Once your cat tastes capsaicin, they are unlikely to return for more.
-If they even smell it, they’ll likely stay away.
+Once your cat tastes capsaicin, she is unlikely to return for more.
+If she smells it, she’ll likely stay away.
 Capsaicin is an ingredient of cayenne pepper, which some people use as a cat repellent.
 Sadly, this doesn’t always stop a curious cat from learning the hard way.

 What Happens When a Cat Eats Spicy Food?

-If they choose the latter option, your cat will experience no further ill effects.
-If they swallow, however, they will find the capsaicin irritating their throat and stomach lining.
+If she chooses to spit the food out, she’ll experience no further ill effects.
+If she swallows the food, she’s likely to discover that the capsaicin irritates her throat and stomach lining.
 The result of this will be vomiting and diarrhea until the chili finally passes.

-There is also the risk of dehydration when your cat eats spicy food.
-Felines rarely drink, and often live on the edge of such a condition.
-The consequences of eating spicy food will eliminate traces of fluid remaining in their body.
+There is also a risk of dehydration when your cat eats spicy food.
+Felines rarely drink.
+The consequences of eating spicy food will reduce the level of fluid that remains in her body.